CARE ACT 2014

 Local authorities should clearly set out the process that will be used to consider requests.

-The authority must involve the person, carer and anyone else the person requests to be involved where feasible, and identify anyone who may have significant difficulty in being fully involved in the review and when there is no appropriate person who can represent or support their involvement and consider the duty to provide independent advocacy (see Independent Advocacy).
+The authority must involve the person, carer and anyone else the person requests to be involved where feasible, and identify anyone who may have significant difficulty in being fully involved in the review and when there is no appropriate person who can represent or support their involvement and consider the duty to provide independent advocacy (see Independent Advocacy chapter).

 Example: Accepting a renewal request